On Aliased Resizing and Surprising Subtleties in GAN Evaluation: Preliminaries

 The \fid (FID) score aims to measure the gap between two data distributions~\cite{heusel2017gans}, such as between a training set and samples from a generator. \myparagraph{Dataset pre-processing.} We denote the original real image distribution as $\real \sim \realdist$, where $x \in \mathbb{Z}^{H \times W \times 3}$.
 Note that images are saved as 8-bit integers, represented by $\mathbb{Z}$.
-Training and developing large-scale GANs at the original resolution~\cite{brock2019large,karras2019style} is often prohibitively expensive, and it requires tens or even hundreds of models during development.
-As such, developing on lower-resolution versions of the original dataset is common practice~\cite{liu2020diverse,zhao2020diffaugment,zhang2020consistency}, such as 1024$\rightarrow$256 on FFHQ or $256\rightarrow128$ on ImageNet.
+Training and developing large-scale GANs at the original resolution~\cite{brock2019large,karras2019style} is often prohibitively expensive, sometimes requiring training hundreds of models during development.
+As such, developing on lower-resolution versions of the original dataset is a common practice~\cite{liu2020diverse,zhao2020diffaugment,zhang2020consistency}, such as 1024$\rightarrow$256 on FFHQ or $256\rightarrow128$ on ImageNet.